 A planning application is submitted at this point too if required.

-Once the masterplan is agreed we start detailing the all the aspects of the design and produce a set of documents.
-This set of document allows the scheme to be accurately costed and built to the right specifications and following our design intentions.
+Once the masterplan is agreed we start detailing all the aspects of the design and produce a set of documents.
+This set of documents allows the scheme to be accurately costed and built to the right specifications and following our design intentions.

 The devil is in the detail so this is an important stage.

-We detail planting plans based on the new design scheme, colour pallet and take site aspects into careful consideration.
-We produce the plant schedule (including species list, sizes and quantity) in order to source the plants, and
+We produce planting plans to compliment the scheme, colour palette and of course suit the site aspects and conditions.
+The plant schedule (including species list, sizes and quantity) enables to source, quantify and cost the plants.